 So whilst things are not currently what I expected, at least I know my adventure has only just begun.
 Not only am I now living out of home (at age seventeen!), I am also a university student, an entrepreneur and a tutor.
 The next thing you’re probably thinking is, but Rosie – what are you studying?
 I’m glad you asked.
 But I’m not telling.
 Hehe.
 Next time, I might be a little more forthcoming.
 No promises though 😉

 Meanwhile, there’s turmeric to talk about.
 I’ve been adding this stuff to everything.
 Of course, there’s always curries, noodles and the classic tofu scramble, but now I’m using it in everything from cookies to immunity boosting banana bread.
+That would be because it’s an epic ‘superfood’.
+I’m a little reluctant to use the term superfood because it is just a marketing buzzword, but turmeric really does have superpowers.
+It’s antioxidant properties are through the roof, and it’s a known anti-inflammatory.

 new no friends.
 There’s no time for colds!
 I need to boost my immune system as much as possible.
 And, one of the best ingredients for boosting the immune system is luckily one of my spice stapes – turmeric.
 By adding it to a cake, I can eat a whole loaf of turmeric banana bread solely for ‘health purposes’.
 Who would have thought, turmeric banana bread, the new superfood.